Micromachinery

 Micromachines are mechanical objects that are fabricated in the same general manner as integrated circuits.
-They are generally considered to be between 100 nanometres to 100 micrometres in size, though that is debatable.
+They are generally considered to be between 100 nanometres to 100 micrometres in size, although that is debatable.
 The applications of micromachines include accelerometers that detect when a car has hit an object and trigger an airbag.
 Complex systems of gears and levers are another application.

 Fabrication

 The fabrication of these devices is usually done by two techniques, surface micromachining and bulk micromachining.
 To do bulk micromachining, the region needed is highly doped with boron and the unwanted silicon is etched in liquid silicon etches.
 This technique is termed an etchstop as the doping of boron produces an unetchable layer/pattern.

 Transducers

 Most micromachines act as transducers; in other words, they are either sensors or actuators.

 Sensors convert information from the environment into interpretable electrical signals.
 One example of a micromachine sensor is a resonant chemical sensor.
 A lightly damped mechanical object vibrates much more at one frequency than any other, and this frequency is called its resonance frequency.
 A chemical sensor is coated with a special polymer that attracts certain molecules, such as those found in anthrax, and when those molecules attach to the sensor, its mass increases.
 The increased mass alters the resonance frequency of the mechanical object, which is detected with circuitry.

 Actuators convert electrical signals and energy into motion of some kind.
 The three most common types of actuators are electrostatic, thermal, and magnetic.
 Electrostatic actuators use the force of electrostatic energy to move objects.
 Two mechanical elements, one that is stationary (the stator) and one that is movable (the rotor) have two different voltages applied to them, which creates an electric field.
-The field competes with a restoring force on the rotor (usually a spring force produced by the bending or stretching of the rotor) to move the rotor.
-The greater the electric field, the farther the rotor will move.
+The field competes with a restoring force on the rotor (normally a spring force produced by the bending or stretching of the rotor) to move it.
+The greater the electric field, the further the rotor will move.
 Thermal actuators use the force of thermal expansion to move objects.
 When a material is heated, it expands an amount depending on material properties.
 Two objects can be connected in such a way that one object is heated more than the other and expands more, and this imbalance creates motion.
 The direction of motion depends on the connection between the objects.
 This is seen in a "heatuator", which is a U-shaped beam with one wide arm and one narrow arm.
 When a current is passed through the object, heat is created.
 The narrow arm is heated more than the wide arm because they have the same current density.
 Since the two arms are connected at the top, the stretching hot arm pushes in the direction of the cold arm.
 Magnetic actuators used fabricated magnetic layers to create forces.